XuweiyiChen/NLP_Moive_Classification/README.md

 # NLP_Moive_Classification

-This is an entire project about Sentimental Analysis based on Maximum Likelihood with Smoothing techniques and Deep learning with CNN.
+This is aproject about Sentimental Analysis based on Maximum Likelihood with Smoothing techniques and Deep learning with CNN.